baymlab/2022_Limdi-TnSeq-LTEE/README.md

 This folder is empty: please download the data from https://doi.org/10.5281/zenodo.6547536.
 This data is generated using the scripts in Part 1: Data to Trajectories, and is required for final figure generation and analysis.

-The data was uploaded to Zenodo as a single file ltee-tnseq-processed-data.zip.
+The data was uploaded to Zenodo as a single file _ltee-tnseq-processed-data.zip_.
 Please unzip this file, and move the Mutant_Trajectories and WGS_Data directories here.

 ### Metadata